50/50 Sourdough Loaf Recipe

 2. Mix water and flour using a dough hook on a stand mixer.
 (Do not over mix).
 You can also do this by hand.
 Cover and let sit for 30-45 min.

-3. Add starter to a bowl with the remaining 25g of water and stir together.
+3. Add activated starter to a bowl with the remaining 50g of reserved water and stir together.

 4. Combine starter mixture with the autolysed flour in a large bowl.
 Using a stand mixer with a dough hook, mix on low for 6-8 minutes until dough passes the “window pane” test.
 Let rest for 15 minutes.